Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

-By Theorem 1, there exists an assignment that satisfies both ETE and OE.
-Since the constraint itself can be general, for example, $Y$ can be taken as the set of matchings that are stable in the ex-post sense with the priority orders of objects.
-In this case, Theorem 1 establishes the existence of an ETE assignment whose total rank is lower than that of any other stable matching.
-However, due to Assumption 2, this implicitly assumes that the priority orders among equals are tied.\footnote{ Kesten and \"{U}nver (2015) and Han (2024) explicitly considers the priority orders of objects and assume that the priority orders among equals are tied.}
+As stated above, $Y$ can be taken as the set of matchings that are stable in the ex-post sense with the priority orders of object types.
+In this case, Theorem 1 establishes the existence of an ETE assignment whose total rank is no greater than that of any other stable matching.
+However, under Assumption 2, this implicitly requires each school's priority order to treat equals as tied.\footnote{ Kesten and \"{U}nver (2015), Han (2024) and Okumura (2026b) explicitly incorporate school priorities into their definitions of equals, regarding two students as equals if and only if they have identical preferences and are tied in priority at every school.}

 In what follows, we examine whether such an assignment can be derived in a computationally efficient manner.
-First, in the case with unit-demand and simple capacity constraints, an RE assignment can be computed efficiently (see, for example, Korte and Vygen 2005, Ch.
+First, in the simple-constraint case, an RE assignment can be computed efficiently (see, for example, Korte and Vygen 2005, Ch.
 11).
 Since an ETE reassignment for a given assignment can be performed in polynomial time, we can obtain an RE assignment that satisfies ETE in a computationally efficient way in this specific case.

-Troyan (2024) shows that the uniform RE mechanism, which is also studied by Nikzad (2022), Ortega and Klein (2023), and Okumura (2024), satisfies ETE.
-However, as noted by Troyan (2024, footnote 11), the mechanism has a computational drawback: finding all RE assignments is computationally infeasible even in the case with unit-demand and simple capacity constraints.
-In contrast, deriving the ETE reassignment of an RE assignment is computationally efficient in the specific case.
+As noted above, the literature has introduced the uniform RE mechanism, which implements all RE assignments with equal probability.
+However, as pointed out by Troyan (2024), finding all RE assignments is computationally infeasible even in the simple-constraint case, which raises a concern from the perspective of computational complexity.
+In contrast, our method derives an assignment satisfying both ETE and RE in a computationally efficient manner in this setting.

-However, in more general settings, no computationally efficient method is known for deriving an assignment that satisfies both ETE and OE.
-Although the ETE reassignment for a given assignment can be performed in polynomial time, a computationally efficient method for finding an RE assignment remains unknown in the general case.

-Therefore, in the next subsection, we propose a method for deriving an assignment that satisfies both ETE and OE in a general setting.
+However, in more general settings, no computationally efficient method is known for deriving an assignment that satisfies both ETE and RE---or even the weaker requirement of OE.
+Although, as is clear from Lemma 1, the ETE reassignment of any given assignment can be implemented efficiently, no computationally efficient method is known for finding an RE assignment in the general case.
+Moreover, even after weakening RE to OE, it remains unclear how to efficiently construct an assignment satisfying both ETE and OE.
+Therefore, in the next subsection, we propose such a construction for a broad class of environments.